selfcommunity/developers-doc/docs/apireference/v2/score/addremove_score_to_user.md

 title: Add/Remove Score to a User
 ---

-This endpoint adds/removes score to a user.
+This endpoint adds or removes score points from a user.

+The score change is registered as a manual reputation adjustment.

 :::info